 It should look like this!

-Have a question or comment about scribing skirting boards?
+Have a question or comment about how to scribe skirting board corner joints?